tomsandholm/builder/README.md

 3.  make connect

     This will open an ssh session to the container named ${USERNAME}-build.
-    It has skip StrictHostKeyChecking as a simplification means to get into the container.
-    It is a task to the user to exchange the proper keys and remove that ssh option from the Makefile
+    The container has used --net=host networking; meaning the port is available on the Host OS.
+    The port for the container ssh is 2222.
+    Other systems can access the container ssh service via host ipaddress:2222.

 # manage